 A fungal infection in turtles looks like green raised spots accompanied by gray and white fuzzy patches on the shell.
 Usually, it is caused by poorly maintained tank parameters.
 When spotted and treated on time, a fungal infection can be treated effectively to prevent further outbreaks.

 Usually, the white patches are due to skin shedding, but if the shell is coated equally, this is most likely a case of fungal infection.

 But there are few other ways of spotting it as well.
 For instance, you can usually tell by looking at the rate of infection.
 If the spots seem to get bigger by the day, it is due to an infection.

 How Do Turtles Get Fungal Infection?

-Fungal infections are quite common occurrences and not dangerous if treated early.
+Fungal infections are quite common occurrences and are not dangerous if treated early.
 But first, you need to know the major reasons behind this.
-It’s usually caused because of poor water quality and lack of proper basking area.
+It’s usually caused because of poor water quality and a lack of proper basking areas.

 The water in a turtle’s tank is prone to getting dirty quickly because they love to both eat and defecate in the water.

 Thus, both uneaten food and the waste they produce will fall into the tank’s bottom, which makes the perfect setting for bacteria growth.
 This promotes fungal infection.

 A turtle’s tank should always be cleaned often and meticulously.

 If the water in your turtle’s tank is warmer, that could also encourage fungal growth.